Mental Health Facilities Lubbock, TX

 West Texas Centers Garza County - 38.7 miles from Lubbock, TX

 West Texas Centers Garza County is a mental health clinic in Post, TX, located at 411 South Avenue, Suite C, 79356 zip code area.
-West Texas Centers Garza County provides outpatient treatment and telemedicine/telehealth.
-West Texas Centers Garza County offers individual psychotherapy, integrated dual diagnosis disorder treatment and behavior modification to children / adolescents, young adults and seniors 65 or older.
-West Texas Centers Garza County also supports veterans, transitional age young adults and seniors or older adults.
-Additional services offered at West Texas Centers Garza County include illness management and recovery, mentoring/peer support/consumer-run services and intensive case management.
+West Texas Centers Garza County provides telemedicine/telehealth and outpatient treatment.
+West Texas Centers Garza County offers individual psychotherapy, psychotropic medication and behavior modification to seniors 65 or older, young adults and children / adolescents.
+West Texas Centers Garza County also supports people requiring dual diagnosis treatment, transitional age young adults and veterans.
+Additional services offered at West Texas Centers Garza County include family psychoeducation, illness management and recovery and intensive case management.

 Learn More